 Everyone else had sushi and I went with pork yaki udon.
 It was as good as I’ve had anywhere else, comparable to Toki in Red Bank, which is currently my favorite Japanese restaurant.
 The $12 noodle dish contained plenty of pork and sliced fresh vegetables.
 It wasn’t swimming in soy sauce either.
 Overall, it was a job well done.
 My friend gave me a piece of her coconut shrimp sushi.
 I thought it was outstanding.
 One of the better cooked sushi rolls I’ve had.
 The shrimp was crispy and sweet from both the breading and a white cream sauce which was drizzled overhead.
 If I ever went back, I would definitely order that.

 If I remember correctly, everyone had dessert as well.
 There was a chocolate bombe, some tempura fried ice cream, and of course, green tea ice cream for me.
 At only $1.95, you absolutely could not go wrong.
-Will loved his fried ice cream, which I am learning is one of his favorite desserts.
-I am going to give Ichiban a 4 out of 5 stars from this limited experience.
+My friend loved his fried ice cream, which I am learning is one of his favorite desserts.
+I am going to give Ichiban a 3.5 out of 5 stars from this limited experience.
 The food was solid, the bartender was friendly and attentive, and it was just a cool place to hang out.
 Oh, and that coconut shrimp sushi.
 Why don’t more places do that?